tracij1286/amazon-app/README.md

 # Description

-This project was inspired by an 8 hour Youtube coding challenge which helped me put my skills learned in my Fullstack bootcamp to the test.
+This project was inspired by an 8 hour Youtube coding challenge which helped me put skills learned in my Fullstack bootcamp to the test.
 This project was created using React and Firebase for Hosting and Deployment.

 # Getting Started with Create React App